miracle2k/tarsnapper/README.rst

-tarsnapper will then look at the date of each archive (this is why you need the ``$date`` placeholder) and determine those which are not needed to accomodate the given given delta range.
+tarsnapper will then look at the date of each archive (this is why you need the ``$date`` placeholder) and determine those which are not needed to accommodate the given given delta range.
 It will parse the date using the ``python-dateutil`` library, which supports a vast array of different formats, though some restrictions apply: If you are using ``yyyy-dd-mm``, it cannot generally differentiate that from ``yyyy-mm-dd``.